BrendanFDMoore/udacity-git/Notes.md

 Commands:

 - `git diff commit1 commit2` shows the changes from `commit1` to `commit2`
+	- `git diff` naked shows diff of cwd to parent
+	- `git diff --staged` to show the diff of staging directory to parent
 - `git log` shows the commit history starting with the most recent
 	- `git log --oneline` shows a shortened view
 	- `git log --graph --oneline` shows a compact treeview of the commits along the current branch